Wendy Everett, ScD

 Sheila K. Fifer, PhD

 Sheila Fifer is a senior advisor for NEHI, working on the FAST (Fast Adoption of Significant Technologies) Initiative.
 She is a member of Mercer-Marsh's National Panel of Senior Healthcare Advisors where she is involved in projects concerning employer’s management of health care costs and employer benefits.
 She also serves as Panel Member for the Blue Shield of California Foundation’s California Technology Assessment Forum (CTAF).

 Dr. Fifer founded the Technology Assessment Group (TAG).
 As president and board chairman, she directed its expansion to multiple US and Canadian offices and opened an office in Oxford, England to manage a practice in international trials and studies.
 The firm conducted economic, reimbursement, survey, quality of life, outcomes assessment, and health-policy research and designed disease management interventions.

 She consults for biotech and pharma firms on product market research and product valuation through outcomes research strategies, and for wellness firms in patient support services.
 Dr. Fifer began her career in government where she worked at the Congressional Budget Office and other policy and research organizations.
-She completed her BA at Brown University, and obtained both her MA and PhD in Public Policy at the University of Virginia, Woodrow Wilson School of Government.
+She completed her bachelor of arts at Brown University, and obtained both her master of arts and doctorate of philosophy in Public Policy at the University of Virginia, Woodrow Wilson School of Government.